Henry Rawlinson, 1st Baron Rawlinson: Early life

 Rawlinson was born at Trent Manor in Dorset on 20 February 1864.
 His father, Sir Henry Rawlinson, 1st Baronet, was an Army officer, and a renowned Middle East scholar who is generally recognised as the father of Assyriology.
+His mother was Louisa Caroline Harcourt Seymour (1828-1889).
 He received his early formal education at Eton College.

 Early military career

-After passing through commissioned officer training at the Royal Military College, Sandhurst, Rawlinson entered the British Army as a lieutenant in the King's Royal Rifle Corps in India on 6 February 1884.
-His father arranged for him to serve on the staff of a friend, General Sir Frederick Roberts, the commander-in-chief in India.
+After passing out from the Royal Military College, Sandhurst, Rawlinson entered the British Army as a lieutenant in the King's Royal Rifle Corps in India on 6 February 1884.
+His father arranged for him to serve on the staff of a friend, General Sir Frederick Roberts, the Commander-in-Chief, India.
 Rawlinson and the Roberts family remained close friends throughout his life.
-When Roberts died in November, 1914, Rawlinson wrote, "I feel as if I have lost my second father."
-His first military experience was serving in Burma during the 1886 uprising.
+When Roberts died in November 1914, Rawlinson wrote, "I feel as if I have lost my second father."
+His first military experience was serving in Burma in 1886 at the end of the Third Anglo-Burmese War.

+Colonial service

-In 1889, Rawlinson's mother died and he returned to Britain.
+In October 1889, Rawlinson's mother died and he returned to Britain.
 He transferred to the Coldstream Guards, and was promoted to captain on 4 November 1891.
-He served on General Herbert Kitchener's staff during the advance on Omdurman in Sudan in 1898, and was promoted to major on 25 January 1899 and to brevet lieutenant-colonel on 26 January 1899.
+He attended the Staff College, Camberley from 1893 to 1895, which brought him into contact with Julian Byng, Aylmer Haldane, Thomas Snow, Hubert Hamilton, Alexander Hamilton-Gordon, Launcelot Kiggell, and Henry Wilson, all of whom would rise to high rank in the First World War.
+He served on Major General Herbert Kitchener's staff during the advance on Omdurman in Sudan in 1898, and was promoted to major on 25 January 1899 and to brevet lieutenant colonel on 26 January 1899.

 Rawlinson served with distinction in a field command in the Second Boer War from 1899 to 1902, earning promotion to the local rank of colonel on 6 May 1901.
 He was in Western Transvaal during early 1902, and led a column taking part in the Battle of Rooiwal, the last battle of the war (11 April 1902).

 Following the end of hostilities in June 1902, he returned to the United Kingdom together with Lord Kitchener on board the SS Orotava, which arrived in Southampton on 12 July.
 In a despatch dated 23 June 1902, Lord Kitchener wrote of Rawlinson that he "possesses the qualities of Staff Officer and Column Commander in the field.
 His characteristics will always ensure him a front place in whatever he sets his mind to."
 For his service in the war, Rawlinson was appointed a Companion of the Order of the Bath in the April 1901 South Africa Honours list (the award was dated to 29 November 1900), and he received the actual decoration after his return home, from Edward VII at Buckingham Palace on 24 October 1902.

-Rawlinson had received the brevet rank of colonel in the South Africa Honours list published on 26 June 1902, was promoted to the substantive rank of colonel on 1 April 1903, and named as commandant of the Army Staff College.
+Rawlinson had received the brevet rank of colonel in the 1902 Coronation Honours published on 26 June, was promoted to the substantive rank of colonel on 1 April 1903, and named as commandant of the Staff College, Camberley in December 1903, taking over from Colonel Herbert Miles.